Tee1er/boing/README.md

 **Version 2.3**

-- [ ] Rewrite portions of codebase to allow for hosting of multiple server instances.
+- [ ] Rewrite portions of codebase to allow for hosting of multiple server instances. ( pushed back to 2.4 or possibly shelved )
-- [ ] Find a better way of making Boing a service / run in background.
+- [ ] ~~Find a better way of making Boing a service / run in background.~~
 - [ ] A tray utility would be *nice* but isn't really necessary.
 If we have time.